In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 4. Visit the Mercado dos Lavradores for fresh produce and artisan wares.

-At this historic market, you’ll discover a wealth of fresh produce and artisan wares that will excite your senses and tantalise your taste buds.
-The market is full of colourful flowers, fragrant spices, and succulent fruits freshly harvested from local farms, and the staff wear the cutest outfits too!
+At this historic market, you’ll discover a wealth of fresh produce and artisan wares.
+The market is full of colourful flowers, fragrant spices, and succulent fruits freshly harvested from local farms.
+And the staff wear the cutest outfits too!

 Further reading: Visiting the Mercado dos Lavradores Funchal (Madeira)